jan-eberwein/quantum-social/README.md

 A project developed during the **Hypermedia UX Engineering** course at **FH Oberösterreich Campus Hagenberg** Department of **Interactive Media**

+It allows users to connect, share updates, and interact.
+The project uses React for the frontend and Appwrite for backend functionalities, showcasing the integration of modern web technologies for a seamless user experience.

 Project members:
 - **Jan Eberwein**, S2410629003
 - **Johannes Eder**, S2410629004